danabananaunu/Svelte-notes-app/README.md

 • Clone the repository from GitHub
 • Navigate to the project directory
 • Install dependencies using: npm install
+• Create a productiod like version: npm run build
-• Start the development server using: npm run dev
+• Run the code: npm run preview
 • Open the application using the local development URL provided by Vite